Knitting Supplies: Detailed List of Products for the Beginner Knitter

 A small swatch of knitting is show being worked on double pointed needles (dpn)

 Double-point needles are shorter needles that have a point on either end.
-They are typically sold as a group of four needles.
+They are typically sold as a group of four or five needles.
 They also come in different sizes.

 They are needed if you plan to make small projects such as mittens.
-You may start a project using circular needles and then switch to four double-pointed needles to finish.
+You may start a project using circular needles and then switch to four double-pointed needles when the circumference gets too small to hold on the circular needle.
+An example of this would be a beanie.

 Cable Needles